 When it comes to a vegan or vegetarian shopping lists, these can be as convenient or inconvenient as you make them.
 Relying on buying standard fruit, vegetables, and legumes to fill your stomachs will be easy to do in most places.

-But if you start opting for more obscure food items, or particular substitutes like wheat or soy protein, it becomes a little more difficult to find stockists.
+But if you start opting for more obscure food items like nutritional yeast, or particular substitutes like wheat or soy protein, it becomes a little more difficult to find stockists.

 The inconvenience doesn’t stop with restaurants and shopping lists when it comes to veganism.
 Veganism is generally not just confined to your vegan shopping list.
 If you’re vegan, you also need to avoid animal products such as leather clothes and shoes, or even paintbrushes made from animal hair.
 However, this does depend on how “strict” a vegan you are.